most famous diamonds

 It is described as the most famous diamond in the world.

-The diamond has a “curse” that anyone who owns or wears will have a tragedy or misfortune.
+The diamond has a “curse” that anyone who owns or wears it will have a tragedy or misfortune.

 hope diamond